 The Wallace Collection boasts a trove of beautiful and historical timepieces that combine the craftsmanship of the day with skill, and the fine arts.

 Pandora's Box is the latest novel by author Mary Phelan, the story of a young woman whose whole life changes when she becomes fascinated by Greek mythology.

 Where’s the poet, show him!
 Show him!
 Muses nine, that I might know him (from The Poet, by John Keats.
 Many people often wish that they were “better” at doing something, be it math (for helping children with homework, possibly),...

-Hayao Miyazaki's multiple award-winning movie is a thing of beauty, a work of art with a storyline that has definite themes and meanings.
+Hayao Miyazaki's multiple award-winning movies is a thing of beauty; it's a work of art with a storyline that has definite themes and meanings.
 This article explores some of these.

 An exploration of the crossover between art and optical physics in the seventeenth century

 An exploration of two, great plot puzzlers in Pride & Prejudice, Jane Austen’s most popular novel.